howardtep/howardtep/readme.md

 <br clear="left"/>

 - Working full-time as a software engineer and part-time as an app developer for <a href="https://www.cutcam.co/" target="_blank">cutcam</a>
-- Currently learning, React, Typescript
+- Currently learning: React, Typescript
 - Interested in gaming, crypto, traveling

 # Proficiencies